Bucket Policies

 To serve from your own hostname instead of the assigned Public Access URL, see Custom Domains — the bucket must be public to register a custom domain.

-For programmatic access via the REST API, AWS CLI, rclone, or any S3-compatible tool, use an API token scoped to Object Storage.
-A token provides:
+For programmatic access via the REST API, AWS CLI, rclone, or any S3-compatible tool, use an API credential scoped to Object Storage.
+A credential provides:

-This is the bucket-level access boundary: a token scoped to bucket A cannot read or write to bucket B.
+This is the bucket-level access boundary: a credential scoped to bucket A cannot read or write to bucket B.